EqualBITE – A Recipe Book for Gender Equality in Higher Education

-The recipe format developed in the BITE project gives people space to reflect, sometimes humorously, sometimes critically, on how things actually are.
-Recipes are quick to write and provide people with an opportunity to share practical advice.
-The recipe metaphor also implies adaptability: ‘here is what worked with these ingredients in this place, but change and tweak to taste’.
+The recipe format developed for the book gave people space to reflect, sometimes humorously, sometimes critically, on how things actually are.
+Recipes also provided people with an opportunity to share practical advice.
 In large complex organisations like universities, the culture and environment can vary considerably across different departments: being able to adapt effective strategies is likely to enhance their impact.

 The book was not produced to be a glossy politically correct version of Edinburgh’s successes in gender equality.
 Instead it is intended to be a frank exploration of the messy reality.
 The recipes to highlight some excellent practice but also to show the complexity of enhancing gender equality and to uncover the frustrations people face.
 The overall tone is positive and constructive with real insights to share within the University but also across the higher education sector and beyond.

 The book was launched in May 2018, and can also be downloaded free as an open access book of recipes, case studies and articles, at: EqualBITE (oapen.org)

 In any group which is primarily homogenous, a culture starts to develop around the dominant component.
 In IT, this culture centres on white men, usually in their twenties or thirties.
 To participate in the culture, you need to engage in it.
 If you’re surrounded by men who speak dismissively of women, for example, then you also feel the need to do this.
 Everyone wants to fit in and be accepted by their peers.